geekabit

 Plot twist

-Then I received an email from my friend Paul Honig (aka Ranzbak), who knew I was working on debugwire.
+Then I received an email from my friend Paul Honig (also known as Ranzbak), who knew I was working on debugwire.
 He had found an article detailing the reversion of the debugwire protocol.
 It turned out a hacker named Rikus Wessel (RikusW) had succeeded where I was stuck:

 I obtained many dumps of the protocol to try to decipher it, turns out it was easier than expected.